OcelotWalrus/F-15/README.md

 * Add some more ground services cuz why not
 * Add even more funky and cool liveries
 * Make ejection possible
-* Simulate the red warnings on the top right (below the red canopy alarm which is already simulated), so it turns on when flares or chaffs have no more ammo.
-* Simulate engine fire (a red light warning on the top left only works for now, telling the temperature is too high), so that if one engine's temperature is too high for too long, a fire starts, and make so that the player can estulinguish the fire like in real life.
+* Simulate engine fire (a red light warning on the top left only works for now, telling the temperature is too high), so that if one engine's temperature is too high for too long, a fire starts, and make so that the player can extinguish the fire like in real life.
 * Implement A/G mechanics
-* Enhance the radar canvs using DCS F-15's
+* Enhance the radar canvas using DCS F-15's
 * Make a manual as much detailed as DCS's one
 * Make an actual gun crosshair with all the crap and stuff
+* Differentiate flares and chaffs in the systems
+* Enable AIM-120D in the F-15 config menu only when E variant detected
+* Add the AIM-260
+* Add A/G missiles

 ---
 ORIGINAL TEXT